Cramlington Train Wreckers Walk in 2025

 Following the huge success of the stage play The Cramlington Train Wreckers, a walk has been arranged, taking in significant locations associated with the notorious derailment that took place during the General Strike of 1926.

-Unfortunately, the next train to come along was a passenger train carrying 281 people on board.
-It was the Flying Scotsman.
+Unfortunately, the next train to come along was a passenger train, the Flying Scotsman, carrying 281 people on board.

 Thankfully no one was killed in the derailment and only one person was slightly injured.

 Eight Northumberland miners were sentenced to a total of 48 years' imprisonment for the derailment.
-They returned to Cramlington and Dudley as heroes after serving their sentences.
+After serving their sentences, they returned to Cramlington and Dudley as heroes.

 “It'll be approximately three miles.”

-While the walk is free, anyone coming along is encouraged to buy the 2022 book by Brian Godfrey called Remembering West Cramlington Colliery and Village.
-In it, he has maps and images of West Cramlington village (now Alexandra Park) and images of the derailed train, which will allow walking participants a much clearer picture of what happened on that fateful occasion.
+While the walk is free, anyone coming along is encouraged to buy Brian Godfrey's 2022 book Remembering West Cramlington Colliery and Village.
+In it, he has maps and images of West Cramlington village (now Alexandra Park) and the derailed train, which will allow walking participants a much clearer picture of what happened on that fateful occasion.

 The book will be sold on the day for £5.

 Booking for the walk is essential.
-Anyone interested in coming along should contact Ed Waugh using the e-mail link below.
+Anyone interested in coming along should contact Ed Waugh via the e-mail link below.

-Numbers will be limited and, due to demand, people are asked to book early.
+Numbers will be limited, and due to demand, people will be asked to book early.